 Benefits

 Regardless of the workplace setting, full-time and part-time nurses enjoy similar benefits.
-While actual benefits may vary depending on the institution most include the following:
+While they vary depending on the employer, most benefit packages include the following:

 - Childcare